 This program is extremely popular with outdoors people, prepper groups, and the Boy Scouts of America.

 We offer this program in American Red Cross, Health and Safety Institute (HSI, ASHI), and the Emergency Care and Safety Institute (ECSI).
-These programs meet and/or exceed the requirements for the Boy Scouts of America.
+These programs meet and/or exceed the requirements of the Boy Scouts of America.

 A valid CPR/AED/First Aid card from one of the providers above is a pre-requisite to taking Wilderness First Aid.